Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 interpret, relate to and act in the environment are cultural transactions subject

 to political, social and economic contingencies.
-They require expertise from a variety
+These require that careful attention

-Drawing on the analytical tools developed in the humanities and social sciences, the paper provides the students with the interdisciplinary skills required to tackle the complexity of environmental crises.
-Students will critically interrogate diverse perspectives on contemporary environmental concerns by
+Drawing on the analytical tools developed in the humanities, the paper provides the students with the interdisciplinary skills required to tackle the complexity of environmental crises.
+Students will critically interrogate diverse perspectives on contemporary environmental concerns by:

 |Paper title||Cultures of the Environment (Advanced)|